-When you edit an image sent from Capture One to ON1 HDR, Capture One creates a variant of the current photo.
+When you send a group of photos to be merged as an HDR from Capture One to ON1 HDR, Capture One creates what it calls a 'variant' of each of the photos in the group.
+Primarily, the variants have a new file type, but can also preserve cropping information for each of the brackets.

 To merge HDR brackets inside Capture One, follow these steps:

-- 1. In Capture One, open and select the photos you want to merge to an HDR image. - 2.
-From the Image menu, select Image > Edit With > ON1 Merge with HDR Standalone 2021. - 3.
-Choose the file characteristics you wish to use in HDR-File Type, Bit Depth, ICC Profile, and Resolution-and click the Edit Variants button to launch ON1 HDR. - 4.
-When you're finished editing your photo, click the Done button in HDR.
-Your merged photo will be saved according to the file format settings found in the Files window of HDR's Preferences window (see page 107).
+- 1. In Capture One, open and select the photos you want to merge to HDR. - From the Image menu, select Image Edit With > ON1 Merge with HDR 2022. - Choose the file characteristics you wish to use in HDR-File Type, Bit Depth, ICC Profile, and Resolution and click the Edit Variants button to launch ON1 HDR.